-In 1994, the US census bureau reported that the American poverty rate had risen to a ten-year high of 15.1 percent (for a staggering total of forty million poor persons), despite two years of robust economic expansion.
-Five years later, the poverty rate in large cities has barely budged, in spite of the longest phase of economic growth in national history and the lowest official unemployment rate in three decades.
+In 1994, the US Census Bureau reported that the American poverty rate had risen to a ten-year high of 15.1 percent (for a staggering total of 40 million poor persons), despite two years of robust economic expansion.
+Five years later, the poverty rate in large cities has barely budged in spite of the longest phase of economic growth in national history and the lowest official unemployment rate in three decades.

-^{} Cited in Crompton, Devine, Savage and Scott, Renewing Class Analysis, 2000, p110
+^{} Cited in Crompton, Devine, Savage and Scott, op cit, p110

-Meanwhile, the European Union officially tallies a record fifty-two million poor, seventeen million unemployed, and three million homeless - and counting - in the face of renewed economic growth and improved global competitiveness.
+Meanwhile, the European Union officially tallies a record 52 million poor, 17 million unemployed, and 3 million homeless - and counting - in the face of renewed economic growth and improved global competitiveness.
 As major multinational firms such as Renault and Michelin in France turn in unprecedented profits and see their stock value zoom up, they also 'turn out' workers by the thousands.

 And this was written in 2000, before the outbreak of the present crisis of overproduction, which has deepened the misery of the poorest sections of the working class still further!
 These are the people who have nothing to lose but their chains, yet are often passed over by left-wing activists in favour of 'industrial workers' or 'productive workers', whose conditions are relatively cushioned.
-Indeed, they are often despised and contemptuously bracketed with the lumpen proletariat, simply for the 'crime' of living in difficult circumstances on a run-down council estate.5
+Indeed, they are often despised and contemptuously bracketed with the lumpen proletariat, simply for the 'crime' of living in difficult circumstances on a run-down council estate.

 Such workers are, of course, hard to organise if there is no workplace at which they congregate.
-When they join the party of the proletariat they may need to overcome educational deprivation in order to learn the science of Marxism, but their reward for doing so is to recover the self-respect and dignity that bourgeois society denies them.
+When they join the party they may need to overcome educational deprivation in order to learn the science of Marxism, but their reward for doing so is to recover the self-respect and dignity that bourgeois society denies them.

 They are the people with the keenest interest in overthrowing capitalism.
-They are the people with the boldest spirit to confront the bourgeois state on the streets - as was the case during the youth uprisings that took place in various cities throughout Britain in
+They are the people with the boldest spirit to confront the bourgeois state on the streets - as was the case during the youth uprisings that took place in various cities throughout Britain in August 2011.
+While the communist movement does tend to attract better-off sections of the working class more easily, it is the decent marginalised working class who give it backbone.